The Applied Programming Languages, Software Engineering, and Education

-Analysis of Configurable Systems
+Analysis of Configurable Software

-Highly-configurable systems, e.g., the Linux kernel, form our most critical infrastructure, underpinning everything from high- performance computing clusters to Internet-of-things devices.
+Highly-configurable software, e.g., the Linux kernel, form our most critical infrastructure, underpinning everything from high- performance computing clusters to Internet-of-things devices.
 Keeping these systems secure and reliable with automated tools is essential.
 However, their high degree of configurability leaves most critical software without comprehensive tool support.
 The problem is that most software tools do not scale to the colossal number of configurations of large systems.
 With millions of configurations in complex systems like Linux, there are simply too many to analyze individually.
 Instead, my goal is to make tools that work on all configurations simultaneously.

-Side-Channel Attack Detection
+Side-Channel Attack Detection and Mitigation